logan-donaldson/feather-classifier/README.md

 The feather image dataset can be found [here](https://github.com/feathers-dataset/feathersv1-dataset).

 In this repository is a brief 2-page paper summarizing our results.
-The paper also includes out citations.
+The paper also includes our citations.